This is not a question of the chicken or egg.

 Is your business strategy in jeopardy of being overrun by digital disruption?

 What is your strategy?

-There are a lot of businesses who don’t have a differentiation in the marketplace.
+There are a lot of businesses that don’t have a differentiation in the marketplace.

 If you are hiring the same people as your competitors, then you really don’t have any difference.

 In Outthink the Competition, Krippendorff notes, “Bruce Greenwald, the Columbia professor known as the guru of value investment gurus, says, ‘In the long-run, everything becomes a toaster.’
 The goal is to innovate faster, slow down your competition, or both.”

 Are you sure you have the right strategy for moving your business forward?

 Positioning Systems’ Strategic Discipline focuses on Execution of the Four Decisions.
 We’ll help you execute at a very high level, however, if your strategy is wrong, no amount of excellence in execution will matter.